metosin/spec-tools/README.md

   * `:type` - a target type, either `:parameter` ([Parameter Object](http://swagger.io/specification/#parameterObject)) or `:schema` ([Schema Object](http://swagger.io/specification/#schemaObject)).
 If value is not defined, `:schema` is assumed.
   * `:in` - a parameter subtype, which is one of: `:query`, `:header`, `:path`, `:body` or `:formData`.
 See [Parameter Object](http://swagger.io/specification/#parameterObject) for details.

 **NOTE**: As `clojure.spec` is more powerful than the Swagger2 JSON Schema, we are losing some data in the transformation.
-Spec-swagger tries to retain all the informatin, via vendor extensions.
+We try to retain all the informatin, via vendor extensions.

 ```clj
 (swagger/transform float?)